How long do all the hair removal methods last? We ranked them from longest to shortest

 Tweezing and threading work in a similar fashion to waxing, but the hairs are plucked out individually rather than in larger strips.

-While the results will vary depending on the hair type and growth rate, threading and tweezing will last for about the same duration as an initial waxing treatment.
+Results vary depending on the hair type and growth rate, but facial or eyebrow threading and tweezing will last for about the same duration as an initial waxing treatment.
 For most people, that’s roughly two to three weeks, or up to six weeks at most.

 “Tweezing and threading pull the hair out of the follicle, so the whole hair comes out, but these techniques have no effect on the follicle,” Angold explains.
 As such, threading and tweezing can be longer-lasting solutions for targeting individual hairs, especially facial hairs around the brows, chin, and upper lip.